klaviyo/commercetools-klaviyo/docs/e2e-tests.md

     │   GET  Event in Klaviyo
 ```

-The tests collection is exported from postman and saved in the repository
+The test collection is exported from postman and saved in the repository
 at `src/test/e2e/postman/klaviyo-e2e-tests.postman_collection.json`

 ## Add/edit tests

 To edit the existing tests:

-- import in postman the test collection
+- import the test collection into postman
 - edit or add new tests
-- re-export the collection and override the json file in the repository
+- re-export the collection and overwrite the json file in the repository

 ### How to write tests with Postman